-Law Teaching is very self-stimulating and came as natural flair to me and as they say “There are two ways of spreading light: to be the candle or the mirror that reflects it”, best describes it.
+Teaching law is very stimulating and came as natural flair to me and as they say, “There are two ways of spreading light: to be the candle or the mirror that reflects it”, best describes it.

-You studied law at the Kurukshetra University.
 What were the highlights of your journey as a law student?
-Which legal subjects did you enjoy studying the most?

-[sociallocker] At Kurukshetra University initially it was a tough journey, but this was a time when in the Law faculty we had best of teachers who were very dedicated and learned.
+[sociallocker] At Kurukshetra University, it was a tough journey initially, but this was a time when in the Law faculty we had best of teachers who were very dedicated and learned.
 The teaching staff was very good but there was a complete disconnect between the teachers and students in those days in the class rooms as there was no interaction and so teaching and learning did not happen simultaneously.

 My favourite subject was Jurisprudence.